theJSZ/tsoha-pinball-collection-maintenance-helper/README.md

 The finished app should have the following features:
 ###### TO DO:
 * A photo can be included in the report
-* An admin can invite other people to become normal users or other admins of a collection

 ###### DONE:
 * All users log in with a username and password